mitre/heimdall-legacy/README.md

 ### Dependencies
 You can setup a deployment/development environment through bundler or docker.

-If you wish to use docker, then the only dependency is:
+If you wish to use docker, then the dependencies are:
   * Docker
   * docker-compose (installable with pip)